PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 09:37:49
+Last updated: 2024-04-09 09:38:23
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon